Logo

 Alex Trebek loved this show and everything it stood for.

-Alex Trebek was active with multiple charities, including World Vision Canada and United Service Organizations.
+Alex Trebek was active with multiple charities, including World Vision Canada, United Service Organizations and the United Negro College Fund.

 For World Vision, Alex Trebek travelled to many developing countries with World Vision projects, taping reports on the group's efforts on behalf of children around the world.